 Co-Existing Disorders and Mental Health Conditions

 People with eating disorders often have other mental health challenges.
 Sometimes it is difficult to classify all the symptoms that are affecting one person.
 This is especially true for eating disorders, which have many signs and symptoms that overlap with other mental health conditions.
-It is very important for people to be assessed and treated for all their mental health challenges.
+It is very important for people to be assessed for all their mental health concerns, and to work with their health care professionals about treatment planning for these concerns.

 A mental health assessment usually includes questions about:

 - There is a strong connection between eating disorders and depression.
-Many people with eating disorders are also depressed.
+Many people with eating disorders also have low mood or symptoms of depression.
 Depression may develop before an eating disorder, or come after, as a result of the eating disorder.
-You are more likely to be depressed if you have low self-esteem and poor body image.
+Low self-esteem and poor body image can also contribute to low mood and be a risk for depression.

 - Learn more about depression in children and youth or depression in adults.

-- Self-harm is when you hurt yourself on purpose.
+- Self-harm is when people hurt themselves on purpose.
 People may self-harm to help cope with difficult feelings or thoughts.

 - Learn more about self-harm in children and youth or self-harm in adults.

-- Some people who have eating disorders also abuse drugs or alcohol.
+- Some people who have eating disorders also misuse drugs or alcohol.
 Learn more about drug or alcohol use in children and youth or drug or alcohol use in adults.

 - Sometimes substances are misused as a way of trying to control appetite or weight (substances may include cigarettes, amphetamines, diet pills or laxatives – click here for more information).
 This can be very dangerous for your health.
 It can also make treatment of the eating disorder more complicated.